Value Added Tax

 Non-EU visitors who purchase goods in Ireland and export them in their personal baggage can claim a VAT refund when they leave the EU.

 An individual who elects to become taxable in respect of the letting out of a holiday home will be subject to a partial claw back of the VAT reclaimed on the purchase of the property if he cancels the registration within 10 years of the date of election.

-This scheme applies to Tour Operators and travel agents, with effect from 1 January 2010 the profit margin realised on the sale of travel packages will be subject to VAT at 21%.
+This scheme applies to Tour Operators and travel agents.
+The profit margin realised on the sale of travel packages will be subject to VAT at 21%.
 Vat will also apply to the profits realised on hotel reservation companies.

-The ability for businesses to recover VAT incurred on “qualifying conference accommodation in Ireland when it is supplied under the Travel Agents Margin Scheme” has been removed.
+VAT incurred on conference accommodation in Ireland when it is supplied under TAMS is not recoverable.

 Taxable persons are obliged to register for VAT and submit bi-monthly returns by the 19th of the month (23rd where filed online via ROS) following the two month period in respect of supplies and purchases made in the two-month period.
 Unpaid tax attracts simple interest at the rate of.0274% per day.